helgoboss/helgobox/doc/user-guide.md

 Sets the track send's volume.

+###### Clip: Invoke transport action

+**Clips are a highly experimental feature of ReaLearn and still subject to many changes!
+Better don't rely on it at the moment!**

+Each ReaLearn provides 8 slots which you can fill with MIDI or audio clips.
+You can use this target to play/pause/stop them and invoke other clip-related transport actions.

+- **Track:** Defines on which track the clip will be auditioned.
+    - Changing the track during playing will not have an effect at the moment.
+You have to stop the clip first and play it again.
+- **Slot:** The dropdown allows you to select the slot that you want to control.
+Next to it you will see the file name of the clip with which this slot is currently filled.
+The **...** button will offer you further slot-related actions.
+  They affect the selected slot, not just this mapping!
+    - **Show slot info:** Opens a small window which tells you about the precise file name, type and length of the current clip in that slot.
+    - **Fill with selected item source:** Fills this slot with a new clip based on the source of the currently selected REAPER item.
+        - Please note that item-related settings will not be taken into account!
+Just the item source.
+So you might want to glue the item first before importing it into the slot.
+        - The resulting clip is completely independent from the original item.
+        - In-project MIDI sources will automatically be converted to files in the same project directory.
+- **Action:** Specifies which transport action should be invoked.
+    - **Play/stop:** Starts playing the contained clip if the incoming absolute control value is greater than 0%, otherwise stops it.
+    - **Play/pause:** Starts playing the contained clip if the incoming absolute control value is greater than 0%, otherwise pauses it.
+    - **Stop:** Stops the contained clip if the incoming absolute control value is greater than 0%.
+Useful for distinguishing feedback between *paused* and *stopped* state.
+    - **Pause:** Pauses the contained project if the incoming absolute control value is greater than 0%.
+Useful for distinguishing feedback between *paused* and *stopped* state.
+    - **Record:** Currently has no effect!
+    - **Repeat:** Enables repeat for the contained clip if the incoming absolute control value is greater than 0%, otherwise disables it.
+- **Next bar:** Makes the clip start synchronized with REAPER's main timeline.
+On the next bar to be precise.
+Of course this only works if the REAPER project is playing.
+    - When you stop the clip, it will not stop immediately but wait until the clip has finished playing.
+    - Nice: If you stop playback in REAPER while a clip is still playing and then start playback in REAPER again, the clip will automatically start playing as well.
+Same with *pause* but currently this results in behavior that doesn't make too much sense from a musical perspective.
+- **Buffered:** This should have an effect on audio clips only, not MIDI.
+It makes REAPER attempt to buffer the clip *right before playing it* in order to prevent crackling and audio dropouts.
+This sometimes introduces a notable delay - which is often okay for "Next bar" but not for immediate playing.
+In future this will very likely be improved by pre-buffering the complete clip on load.

+**Some notes on feedback**

+This target emits the following feedback values:

+- Clip stopped: 0%
+- Clip scheduled to play but not yet playing: 25%
+- Clip paused: 50%
+- Clip scheduled to stop but still playing: 75%
+- Clip playing: 100%

+You can use a feedback formula and/or [MIDI script source](#script-source) to map this to button LED colors.

+**Slots vs. mappings:**

+As pointed out above, slots are independent from mappings.
+They are part of the ReaLearn instance and therefore become part of ...

+- the current project,
+- the VST instrument preset (if you create one)
+- ReaLearn's clipboard export.

+They will **not** be saved within ReaLearn's compartment presets.

+The following properties belong to the slot, not the mapping:

+- Slot content (path to the media file, saved as path relative to the current REAPER project path whenever possible)
+- Slot repeat on/off
+- Slot volume

+... and therefore also will be saved as part of the ReaLearn instance.

+###### Clip: Seek

+Allows you to use faders, knobs, encoders or incremental buttons to seek within this clip while playing or paused.
+Plus, it provides feedback about the clip's current position!
+Map the current position to a motor fader and fun is guaranteed :) But of course it's not only about fun, it can also be very useful from a performance perspective.

+- **Feedback:** Determines how frequently ReaLearn sends feedback to your feedback output.
+    - **Beat:** Every beat.
+Only works if REAPER's main timeline is playing.
+    - **Fast:** As fast as possible.

 ###### MIDI: Send message

 Sends arbitrary MIDI messages (also sys-ex!) in response to incoming messages.
 This target turns ReaLearn into